Tuesday, October 31, 2006

 Metropolitan Magazine reports this week that Long Island City is an opportunity waiting to happen.
 It's not a particularly healthy place to grow up, with a high incidence of asthma and very few parks.
 But it's loaded with flat roofs that lend themselves to rooftop vegetation.
 Put enough of these rooftop parks together and they can help lower the heat index, make the air cleaner, and reduce storm-water runoff.

-Long Island City Business Development Corporation, and the owners of Silvercup Studios worked together to make the Silvercup green-roof a reality.
+Landscape architect Diana Balmori, the Long Island City Business Development Corporation, and the owners of Silvercup Studios worked together to make the Silvercup green-roof a reality.
 They planted the roof this summer - right in the middle of the heat wave.
 Since they included a monitoring station, they'll be able to track the effectiveness of the green-roof.
 Could be, Long Island City will feel a little bit cooler next summer.